 Once you’ve decided what you’d like to save for, how much you need to reach your goal, and when you need to reach it by, the next step to consider is where your money will come from.
 One of the most common ways to save money is to create a surplus between how much you earn and how much you spend each month.

 If you’re spending every cent that comes in, you may need to identify extra income sources to help you earn more money, or think about reducing your spending to free up money for your savings goals.
-When it comes to how to budget and save, these budgeting tips could be helpful to you get started:
+These tips could be helpful to you get started:

 Create and track your budget

-For example, if you buy your lunch every day at work, you could bring your lunch instead.
-If you spend on non-essentials like pay TV, gym memberships, entertainment and eating out, you could either cut back completely, or find more affordable options.
+For example, if you buy your lunch every day, you could make your own lunch instead.
+If you spend on non-essentials like pay TV, gym memberships, entertainment and eating out, you could either cut back completely or find more affordable options.

 In the end, every bit adds up.
-It’s your lifestyle so you don’t need to deprive yourself of every bit of fun, but even cutting back a little bit here and there on expenses could make a difference.
+It’s your lifestyle so you don’t need to deprive yourself of every bit of fun, but even cutting back a little here and there could make a difference.

 Review your bill providers

 Unfortunately, bills are a part of life, but it’s possible you may not be getting the best deals out there, especially if it’s been a while since you last contacted your providers.
-Reach out to your gas, electricity, mobile phone and broadband providers, and see if they have better deals that you can switch to help you save more money, or get more from your provider.
+Reach out to your gas, electricity, mobile phone and broadband providers, and see if they have better deals to help you save more money.

-Another option to consider could be shopping around for a new provider, especially if your contract is due to expire.
-There are plenty of product and service comparison sites available online which can help you make an informed decision that suits your lifestyle and your budget.
+Another option could be shopping around for a new provider, especially if your contract is due to expire.
+There are plenty of product and service comparison sites online to help you make an informed decision that suits your lifestyle and your budget.

 Think green and cut wastage

-Thinking green doesn’t just help the environment— it can also be one of your ways to save money.
+Thinking green doesn’t just help the environment—it can also be one of the best ways to save money.
 For example, if you find you’re throwing out food at the end of every week, you might be able to reduce your grocery spending and your food waste.
-Likewise, instead of replacing household goods, you could consider repairing, reusing, or upcycling them for another purpose.
+Likewise, instead of replacing household goods, you could consider repairing, reusing or upcycling them for another purpose.

-If you are a two-car household, it may help to think about whether you can do without the second car.
-While this may mean you spend more on public transport and taxis, the upside is that there are environmental benefits, plus you could save money on petrol, tolls, parking, registration, insurance and maintenance.
+If you’re a two-car household, it may help to think about whether you can do without the second car.
+You may spend more on public transport and taxis, but the upside is the environmental benefit, plus you could save money on petrol, tolls, parking, registration, insurance and maintenance.

 Consolidate your debts

 If you have a number of debts, consolidating them into one may save you money and make budgeting and money management easier.
-Having multiple debts, such as credit card debt, personal loans and a home loan could mean you’re paying more in interest rates and fees than you have to, because you’re paying to different providers.
+Having multiple debts, such as credit card debt, personal loans and a home loan could mean you’re paying more in interest rates and fees than you have to.

-There are plenty of debt consolidation loans out there, so if you are considering this option then it may be beneficial to look on a comparison website for the best deal or speak to a financial adviser.
+There are plenty of debt consolidation loans out there, so if you’re considering this option it may be beneficial to look on a comparison website for the best deal or speak to a financial adviser.

 What’s the best way to save money?

-The way you save money could be different, depending on whether your saving goals are for the long term or short term.
+The best way to save money may depend on whether your saving goals are long term or short term.
 For example, a separate savings account where your money is readily accessible might be useful for a short-term goal.
 On the other hand, a term deposit, where your money is tied up for a set period of time in return for higher interest, could be a more suitable option for a longer-term goal.

 When you’re looking for a suitable savings product, you’ll need to factor in many things, such as the fees charged, interest rates, how accessible your money is, whether you can set up an automatic direct debit and whether there’s a minimum amount you need to deposit each month.
 If you’re looking for ways to save money, here are some of the most common options out there: